-This project involved the redevelopment of a five-storey, Grade A listed apartment building and mews in the Park district of Glasgow.
-The building had been heavily fire damaged in 2006, leaving just the listed façade in place and supported by a temporary façade retention system.
+This project involved the redevelopment of a five-storey, Category A listed apartment building and mews in the Park district of Glasgow.
+The building was heavily fire damaged in 2006, leaving just the listed façade in place and supported by a temporary façade retention system.

 Following a review of the proposed open plan apartment layouts and a detailed assessment of robustness requirements, a new internal steel frame was proposed, with suspended JJI timber floors.
 The existing façade geometry and open plan layout meant that the façade failed under disproportionate collapse rules.
 As a result, slender RHS columns were located around the perimeter of the building, to support the gravity loads from the frame.